apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 not common across implementations it was unsafe for applications to reference these values.
 Example: `S3AInputStream` and its statistics API.
-This is used in internal tests, but cannot be used downstream in applications such as
+This is used in internal tests, but cannot be used downstream in applications such as Apache Hive or Apache HBase.

-The new IOStatistics API is intended to
+The IOStatistics API is intended to

 1. Be instance specific:, rather than shared across multiple instances of a class, or thread local.